hugo-valle/classroom-pilot/README.md

 # GitHub Classroom Tools

-A comprehensive automation suite for managing GitHub Classroom assignments with advanced workflow orchestration, repository discovery, and secret management capabilities.
+A comprehensive automation suite for managing GitHub Classroom assignments with advanced workflow orchestration, repository discovery, and secret management capabilities. **Now with generic assignment support and git submodule architecture for maximum reusability.**

 ## 🎯 Overview